rosiecakes/django-docker-dojo/README.md

 * `make loaddata APP=items` - this will load the system with data, through an attached set of fixtures, so the example app works.

-## Using the system
-__Checking the front and backends__
+__What you should see__

-* Check that your containers are running.
+- After the successful build, check that your containers are running.
 You should have obvious terminal output that confirms, this but you can also run `docker ps` - you should have 6 containers running.
+- At `http://127.0.0.1:8000/`, you should see DRF's API Root.
-* You should then be able to visit http://127.0.0.1:8000/admin/, log in with the name 'admin' and the password you specified - and then you'll have access to the backend.
+- At `http://127.0.0.1:8000/admin` you should be able to log in with the user name `admin` and the password you chose during build.
+- At `http://127.0.0.1:8000/api/items` you should see DRF serving the `Items` endpoint.
-* You should be able to visit http://127.0.0.1:3000 and see the React front-end.
+- At `http://127.0.0.1:3000/` you should be able to see the ReactJS frontend, consuming `/api/items`.
+- (If you've skipped ahead and already run `make startbeat`, and it's started working, you should be able to refresh `http://127.0.0.1:3000/` and watch the Celery task updating data, and ReactJs pulling it to the front-end in real-time every few seconds.)

 #### Running Celery Beat
 * A pre-made Celery Beat task is included, which is a scheduled task that